naueramant/lightdm-webkit-sequoia/README.md

 I created this for use on Arch Linux, so it only has the basic features of:

-- Selecting an available user from a dropdown
+- Selecting an available user from a list
-- Entering their password
+- Login to not listed users
-- Seeing their profile picture
+- Seeing user profile picture
 - Restarting the computer
-- Shutting the computer down
+- Shutting down the computer
 - Suspending the computer
-- Hibernate
+- Hibernating the computer
 - Select session (GNOME, KDE, Xfce or other installed DE)
 - Easy configuration from config.js
 - Faild login notification